-And we come back to making these not with the most recent recipe I’ve completed, but with a nice easy one to get us back into the swing of things.
+And here’s a late update to the blog.
+Not, I will admit, with the most recent recipe I’ve completed but with a nice easy one to get us back into the swing of things.
 It’s basically a tomato-y scrambled egg on sourdough.

 I’ve personally had it as a light dinner so that I could crack on with getting through some recipes, and eat a bunch of extras as side dishes that I needed to get rid of.
-Mainly I recommend as something served on the side for a party, a bit like a creamy bruschetta.
+Mainly I recommend as a dinner party starter.
+It’s like a creamy bruschetta.
 You can make in advance and serve on the sourdough later.

 Stages: Cook the chopped up tomatoes, add puree and seasoning, add eggs, serve topped with cheese and thyme.